COVID-19 - information and guidance for social, community, and residential care settings

 A local risk assessment should be undertaken by management of the setting in communication with the hospital team.

-Service managers undertaking such risk assessment should refer to the respiratory screening questions contained within the NIPCM community IPC COVID-19 pandemic appendix.
+Service managers undertaking such risk assessment should refer to the respiratory screening questions in Appendix 3 contained within the NIPCM Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings.

 Older adult care homes: admissions from hospital